Adredes-weslee/NLP_earnings_report/docs/performance_metrics.md

 This document details the performance metrics and experimental results for the NLP Earnings Report Analysis project.
 It provides quantitative evaluation of the various models and techniques implemented.

+The metrics presented here reflect results from models that have been thoroughly documented with Google-style docstrings throughout the codebase.
+Each component is comprehensively documented with clear descriptions, parameter specifications, return types, and usage examples.

 ## Topic Modeling Performance

 ### LDA Topic Model